codyfight/codyfighter-node.js/README.md

   4. `endGame()` - End the game.

-- No game logic is implemented in this class.
+- No bot gameplay logic is implemented in this class.

 ### Bot basic helpers